react-cosmos/react-cosmos/DEVLOG.md

 Q: What's the different between a method and an event in the plugin API?

-- Calling a method that doesn't hasn't been registered fails.
+- Calling a method that hasn't been registered fails.
 Emitting an event that nobody's listening to doesn't.
 - A method can return a value.
 An event listener can't.
 - Only one handler can be registered for a method name.
 Multiple listeners can be added for an event name.